huy6495/Coding_challenge_movies/README.md

 **Movies** is a movies app using the [The Movie Database API](https://developers.themoviedb.org/3).

-Time spent: **HH** hours spent in total
+Time spent: **48** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view a list of movies currently playing in theaters.
+- [1] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
 - [ ] User can view movie details by tapping on a cell.
 - [ ] User sees loading state while waiting for the API.
 - [ ] User sees an error message when there is a network error.